NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 |

 .. note::
    STIG Manager does not typically import .ckl reviews with a "Not_Reviewed" status.
-However, if a "Not_Reviewed" result includes data in the "Finding_Details" element, it will be imported with a result of "Informational".
+However, if a "Not_Reviewed" result includes data in the "Finding_Details" or "Comments" elements, it will be imported with a result of "Informational".
 Upon export as a .ckl, any Informational results that remain will be generated with a "Not_Reviewed" status once more.

 |